hiiamboris/red-wiki/docs/[DOC]-Differences-between-Red-and-Rebol.md

     a: 1
 ]
 ```

-while Red console honestly displays all the values:
+while Red console displays all the values:
 ```
 >> f: does [something]
 == func [][something]
 >> :f
 == func [][something]
 ```

-so `??` returning them would have led to output duplication, like this:
+So `??` returning them would have led to output duplication, like this:
 ```
 >> ?? o
 o: